-When you’re thinking about heading to somewhere exotic, think about whether you mean a luxurious island resort or a faraway, back-to-nature adventure?
+When you’re thinking about heading to somewhere exotic, think about whether you mean a luxurious island resort or a faraway, back-to-nature adventure or affordable beach vacation packages?
 Talk it over with your partner to make sure you’re both on the same page.

 Don’t Rely On Online Research

 Starting your honeymoon with some Google searches is fine to do, but don’t rely on search engines alone.
 Online reviews don’t always give you the full picture, so it’s best to thoroughly research where you want to go by talking to friends and family who’ve been there.
 It’s also smart to talk to a travel professional too.